Generics Continue to Lower Health Care Costs

 According to estimates from the Congressional Budget Office, entitlement programs will drive 60% of the increase in federal spending between 2014 and 2024.
 People’s need for prescription drugs tends to increase with age, and generic drugs’ cost effectiveness makes them crucial for reducing healthcare costs and federal budgets.

-The demographic shift is a major tailwind for the pharmaceutical sector (PPH) in general and the generic drugs sector (GNRX) in particular.
+The demographic shift is a major tailwind for the pharmaceutical sector in general and the generic drugs sector in particular.
 As the pressure to cater to an aging population increases, the need for cost-effective prescription drugs is likely to increase.
 In the next part of this series, we’ll explore why the generic drug market could mean savings for governments and their graying populations.